Face of the familiar

 Painting a successful portrait depends on combining both the emotion and geography of a face.
-Though some aspects of my work may lean in the direction of photo-realism, perfect rendering is not my point.
+Though aspects of my work may lean in the direction of realism, perfect rendering is not my ambition.
 It is the off-handed recognition of a painted face which brings around some unexpected bit of memory and feeling.

 Dave was born in Pueblo, Colorado in 1970.
 In 2013, Dave founded Paint or Die Studio ltd., a design and painting studio, from which he oversees projects ranging from fine-art portraits to children's book illustration.
 He lives in Denver, Colorado with his wife, Sharon.
 They spend as much time as they can afford eating and traveling.